 For 40 years Karen had worked in clinical laboratories in the California Bay Area as a clinical laboratory scientist and microbiologist.
 Post retirement, Karen was happy to become the volunteer executive director of Friends of Ruwenzori Foundation until 2017 and currently serves on the board.

-Karen has been married to musician and professional violinist Gil Gleason for 54 years.
+Karen was married to musician and professional violinist Gil Gleason for 54 years until he passed on January 28, 2021.
 They have 3 adult children and 5 grandchildren.
 In addition they “adopted” Moses Magezi, a former Ugandan orphan, by supporting him through medical school and residency.
 Moses is currently Dr. Moses Magezi, a surgeon in Kampala, Uganda.
 Karen met Gil in college while playing her violin, and for years played orchestral music with the Oakland Community Orchestra, founded and conducted by Gil Gleason until 2014.

 I practiced civil litigation for 37 years at the US Department of Justice, a private law firm, and finally in the Pacific Gas & Electric Co.
 Law Department.
 I learned about Friends of Ruwenzori through another non-profit in which I was active that provided women’s health services in developing nations.
 I was attracted to Friends of Ruwenzori because I was impressed by the founder’s sincerity, dedication and practical approach, and the concrete way this non-profit was improving the lives of local people.

 Having retired some years ago, I spend much of my time volunteering in leadership roles for the League of Women Voters of Oakland.
 I am an avid day hiker and enjoy chatty book clubs, traveling to unfamiliar places with my husband and writing about our experiences, yoga, cooking (but not baking), and the company of friends and family.
 A fun fact is that, despite my general indifference to cars, I am in love with my Honda plug in hybrid.